Manubhav/DSA-SIDE-PROJECT/README.md

             return(-1);
           }

-        while(fgets(temp, 50, fp) != NULL)	// takes 50 chahrcters from file and stores it in temp and runs till end of file {
+        while(fgets(temp, 50, fp) != NULL)	takes 50 chahrcters from file and stores it in temp and runs till end of file {
             	x=strstr(temp, cmp);
-		if(x!= NULL) 		/*searches for string str in temp, if found it returns pointer to 									 *the first instance of the word found else it returns NULL
+		if(x!= NULL) 			searches for string str in temp, if found it returns pointer to 									the first instance of the word found else it returns NULL
-              {			         */
+              {
                 printf("%s", temp);
                 find_result++;
               }